 At Roswell Park, we are doing our part to help underserved patients gain access to life-saving treatments, manage the cost of care and navigate insurance red tape.
 We discussed our initiatives during the Buffalo Cancer Moonshot Summit, and we are dedicated to the national effort.

 As we mark National Minority Cancer Awareness Week, our Office of Community Outreach and Engagement wants you to be aware of six ways you can reduce your cancer risk.
-We encourage you to share this information with friends and loved ones, and follow these tips for living a healthy life.

 Historically, Japanese women were much less likely to be diagnosed with breast cancer than American women.
 However, as Western lifestyles become a part of everyday life in Japan, breast cancer rates are on the rise.